 If you want a more dramatic amount of Glow added to your image, you can click the Intense button at the top of the Glow tool menu.
 This will intensify the effect, and you can adjust the sliders correspondingly to create a more powerful Glow Size and Glint Size.

-You can also use the Glow tool in Paint Mode by clicking the Paint tab next to Adjust at the top of the Glow tool menu.
-Paint Mode makes it possible to use the Glow tool selectively, giving you more focused control over your photo!
+You can also use the Glow tool in Paint Mode by clicking the Erase tab next to Adjust at the top of the Glow tool menu.
+Erase Mode makes it possible to use the Glow tool selectively, giving you more focused control over your photo!
 After adjusting the Brush Size, Brush Hardness, and Brush Strength, you can click and drag with your mouse to remove the Glow effect from certain parts of your photo.
-Since the gemstones in our image were already super shiny, we used Paint Mode to remove the effect from only those areas of the image, keeping the look realistic and more balanced with the shiny diamonds.
+Since the gemstones in our image were already super shiny, we used Erase Mode to remove the effect from only those areas of the image, keeping the look realistic and more balanced with the shiny diamonds.

 After you’ve found the perfect balance of Glow for your image, click the blue checkmark to apply all of your edits.
 From here you can keep on editing with more tools, or click the Save button at the top of the Photo Editor.
 In the Save menu, you can choose a destination for saving your image or sharing directly to your social media channels.
 If you’re not quite finished, but are running low on time, the Save As Project option is perfect for you!
 It allows you to save the image in editable format, so you can come back to it at a later time and pick right back up where you left off in the editing process.